 &lt;sup>33 In his application for summary relief, McLinko sought a "speedy declaration" from this Court to allow any person that planned on voting by mail to arrange to vote in person on November 2, 2021, or by absentee ballot if qualified as an absentee voter under the Pennsylvania Constitution.
 Application for Expedited Briefing and Summary Relief, ¶7.
-This Court concluded that
+This Court concluded that prospective relief in advance of the November 2021 election was impossible because the election was underway by the time argument was held on the summary relief applications.

 Fell v.
 Gilligan, 46 A. 124, 125 (Pa.
 1900), the Supreme Court observed that expenditures of "millions of dollars of school funds" for 25 years under the provisions of a statute were not reasons "for refusing to declare [the statute] void if in contravention of the constitution."
-Our Supreme Court has further explained that "laches and prejudice can never be permitted to amend the Constitution."
-Sprague, 550 A.2d at 188.
+Our Supreme Court has further explained that "laches and prejudice can never be permitted to amend the Sprague, 550 A.2d at 188.
 In Wilson v.
-School District of Philadelphia, 195 A. 90, 99 (Pa.
+School District of Constitution."
+Philadelphia, 195 A. 90, 99 (Pa.
 1937), our Supreme Court explained, with emphasis added: